SEC Commits to Financial Education, Inclusion for Children, Youths

 As part of its commitment to investor education and financial inclusion, the Securities and Exchange Commission Nigeria (SEC) has expressed its readiness to equip children and young Nigerians with relevant knowledge to enable them make informed financial decisions.

-In a statement on Monday in Abuja, by Head, External Relations, SEC Nigeria, Mrs Efe Ebelo, the commission outlined various activities undertaken to commemorate the 2025 Global Money Week (GMW).
+In a statement issued on Monday in Abuja, the Commission outlined various activities undertaken to commemorate the 2025 Global Money Week (GMW).

 Global Money Week is a global initiative designed to ensure young people acquire essential financial literacy skills to secure their financial future.